ma16/rpio/cc/Rpi/Pwm.md

 **STA**

-The peripheral sets the flag when data transmission is in progress and clear the flag when no data transmission takes place.
+The peripheral sets the flag when data transmission is in progress and clears the flag when no data transmission takes place.
 Hence, when the channel is not active (PWEN=0) the flag is not set.
-If the channel is active (PWEN=1) and there is no data in the FIFO, the flag is cleared until new data is available (unless RPTL1=1).
+If the channel is active (PWEN=1) and there is no data in the FIFO, the flag is cleared.
+If the channel is active and in repetion mode (PWEN=1 & RPTL1=1) the transmission continues (STA=1) even if there is no more data.

 **STA1**